-Trucking accidents are much different than car accidents, can be especially costly not only in dollars but also the loss of independence, ability to work, and in severe cases, lives.
-The severity of a motor vehicle accident can be multiplied when a truck or 18-wheeler is involved due to the size and weight of these vehicles.
+Trucking accidents are much different than car accidents, can be especially costly in dollars and result in the loss of independence, ability to work, and in severe cases, loss of life.
+The severity of a motor vehicle accident can be multiplied when a truck or 18-wheeler is involved due to its size and weight.

 If you or someone you know has been hurt in an accident with an 18-wheeler, it’s important to know that you don’t have to face this difficult time alone.
 You have rights, and the Oklahoma City trucking accident lawyers are here to help you fight for the financial compensation you need.

 According to the National Highway Traffic Safety Administration, motor vehicle-related accidents claimed the lives of 36,096 people in 2019.
-Losing a loved one in a truck accident is devastating, and while you can’t bring a loved one back, you can take action to hold the negligent party responsible and recover financial compensation to help pay for medical bills and other expenses related to the accident.
-At the Abel Law Firm, our Oklahoma City injury lawyers are here to help you take legal action against truck drivers and trucking companies for their irresponsible actions.
+Losing a loved one in a truck accident is devastating.
+While you can’t bring a loved one back, you can take action to hold the negligent party responsible and recover financial compensation to help pay for medical bills and other expenses related to the accident.
+At Abel Law Firm, our Oklahoma City injury lawyers are here to help you take legal action against truck drivers and trucking companies for their irresponsible actions.
 Contact us today at (405) 239-7046 and schedule a free consultation to discuss your legal options.